Last update: Jul 7 2017

 Keep the existing wiring harness intact as much as possible.
 This makes it easy to locate wires.
 You might want to connect to the existing wiring harness at a spot that seemed unlikely at the beginning of the project.

 Consider using an automatic transmission.
 My car sometimes gets into a harmonic surging and bucking mode that is alarming and tricky to get out of.
-Driving the car smoothly requires skillful knowledge and occasional left foot braking.
+Driving the car smoothly requires skillful knowledge and routine left foot braking.
 The problem is due to slop and flex in the driveline working against the rotational inertia of the motor and flywheel.
 This issue prevents me from allowing anyone else to drive the car without an awkward explanation.
-I suspect the surest solution is the fluid coupling of an automatic transmission.
+I suspect the surest solution is the damping effect of the fluid coupling in an automatic transmission.

 The TCU communicates with the ECU.
 Therefore, the ECU must stay and be provided enough signals to keep the TCU happy so that it does not go into fail safe mode.

-Locate the charger outside.
+Locate the charger outside of the cabin and trunk.
 Chargers get very hot.
 Possible locations are under the rear seats and under the hood.

 Use the biggest charger you can manage.
 You can compensate for limited range by charging away from home.
 A large charger makes that option much more viable.
 For example, I would use the PFC5000 rather than the PFC2500.